 During the summer of 2009 speculation began to mount that Lambert was set for a move away from The Pirates.
 Middlesbrough were rumoured to be interested, but it was Southampton who completed the deal to sign the forward on August 10th.
 Two days earlier Lambert had played his final match for Rovers, scoring against Leyton Orient.
 He managed a goal on his Saints debut too, in the Carling Cup against Northampton.
 He also netted in his first league game at Huddersfield.

 Before the start of the 2010/11 season Lambert suffered an injury which kept him out of the opening day defeat to Plymouth.
 On his return he managed goals against Leyton Orient and Bristol Rovers, but he looked off the pace, possibly suffering the effects of an unfinished pre season.
-Lambert would then enter the worst run of form at the club to date and didn't score in the next seven games, something that would have been unthinkable in the previous campaign.
+Lambert would then enter the worst run of form of his Saints career, failing to find the net in seven games.
 He did hit four goals in the following five matches, although three of those were penalties.
 He still wasn't the same player he was previously, and went another seven games without a goal.
 It wasn't until his superb strike against Huddersfield on December 28th that Saints fans saw the Lambert that they knew and loved from the previous campaign.
-Indeed Lambert was back to his best in the second half of the season, regularly banging them in.
+Indeed Lambert was back to his best for most the second half of the season, regularly banging them in.
 He scored two key goals at Exeter in February as Saints came from a goal down to snatch a late win.
 Lambert scored a number of vital goals in the final weeks of 2010/11, including his first free kick of the season in a 3-1 win over Bournemouth on 12th March.
 He also contributed with strikes against Leyton Orient and Hartlepool, and a brace at Plymouth in May, which helped to secure promotion to the Championship.

 On 1st July 2011 Southampton announced Rickie Lambert had signed a new three year contract, keeping him at the club until 2014.
 Some had doubts over Lambert's Championship capabilities before the campaign began.
 Southampton's goal machine had yet to play above the bottom two divisions, and had it all to prove.
 Those doubters were silenced very early on.
 Lambert opened his account for 2011/12 with a free-kick against Torquay on 9th August in the Carling Cup.
 His first league goals came a week later in a 5-2 win at Ipswich.
 Lambert had a rare off-day at Leicester on 27th August, scoring an own goal in a 3-2 loss.
 He battled back to score three days later in the League Cup at Swindon.
 The goals continued to flow the following month.
 An impressive hatrick on 10th September saw off Nottingham Forest.
 Lambert also scored in a 4-1 win over Birmingham on 18th September.